 *️Finca Projects; food forest gardens, water systems, power systems*️ (Max 4 positions)

-We’re going to start planting the food forest gardens this year, work on water systems and start to look at options for generating electricity at the Finca.
+We need to tend the existing food forest, work on water systems and start to look at options for generating electricity at our Rainbow camp.
 We’re also planning some structures like a ‘rancho’ or ‘gazebo’ type shelter for meetings and training events, swales, dams made of recycled materials, clay, rocks, etc. with spillways, ponds and irrigation channels.
 We also need detailed topographical maps showing contours, vegetation, paths/trails and roads, and other features of note such as streams, springs (if any), gullies/run-off ditches, changes in elevation, etc. We expect that those working at the finca will each take primary responsibility for one area and will collaborate with one another as needed.
 The four main areas we see at the moment are mapping (so we can develop a comprehensive site plan), water systems/swales, etc, buildings, and electricity.

 3-5 hrs per day, 5 days/week.
 Number of hours and meals to be agreed together with scope of work.
-Live on the land in a tent (or under one of the first structures once built), project provides a food allowance for volunteers. *️bonus*️ includes up to 2 days per week at the guest house.
+Live on the land in the bunkhouse or a tent - project provides a food allowance for volunteers if working more than 3 hours per day. *️bonus*️ includes up to 2 days per week at the guest house.
 Rotate time away from the finca so that there’s always someone on the land.
-The first project (unless we manage to build them beforehand) is to build the solar shower and compost toilet.

 1) kitchen garden - I have two courtyard gardens which I would like to figure out if it's possible to grow more vegetables in.
 I've had limited success in this to-date.